Porsche 924: History

-The original design used an Audi-sourced four-speed manual transmission from a front wheel drive car but now placed and used as a rear transaxle.
-It was mated to VW's EA831 2.0 L I4 engine, variants of which were used in the Audi 100 and the Volkswagen LT van (common belief is that 'the engine originated in the LT van', but it first appeared in the Audi car and in 924 form has a Porsche-designed cylinder head).
+The original design used an Audi-sourced four-speed manual transmission from a front wheel drive car, albeit placed and used as a rear transaxle.
+It was mated to VW's EA831 2.0 L inline-four engine, variants of which were used in the Audi 100 and the Volkswagen LT van (common belief is that "the engine originated in the LT van", but it first appeared in the Audi car, and has a Porsche-designed cylinder head in 924 form).
 The Audi engine, equipped with a Weber/Holley carburetor, was also used in the 1977–1979 AMC Gremlin, Concord, and Spirit, as well as the AMC postal jeeps.
-The 924 engine used an all new Porsche designed cylinder head combined with Bosch K-Jetronic fuel injection, producing 123 horsepower (92 kW) in European spec.
+The 924 engine used a new Porsche-designed cylinder head combined with Bosch K-Jetronic fuel injection, producing 125 PS in European spec.
 United States vehicle emission standards limited the engine to just 95 hp, which was then improved to 110 hp in mid-1977 with the introduction of a catalytic converter and a slightly higher compression ratio.
 North American models also featured prominent low-speed impact bumpers that lacked integral fog lights at the front, and round reflective side-marker lamps front and rear.
 The four-speed manual was the only transmission available for the initial 1976 model, later this was replaced by a five-speed dog-leg unit.
 An Audi three-speed automatic was offered starting with the 1977.5 model.
 In 1980, the five-speed transmission was changed to a conventional H-pattern, with reverse now on the right beneath fifth gear.

-In 1980, the North American model received some minor changes including a three-way catalyst and slightly higher compression.
-Nonetheless, the strong Deutsche Mark and US inflation severely hampered sales, as a well equipped 924 now easily could cost twice as much as the considerably more powerful Nissan 280ZX.
+In 1980, the North American model received some minor changes, including a three-way catalyst and slightly higher compression.
+Nonetheless, the strong Deutsche Mark and US inflation severely hampered sales, as a well equipped 924 could now easily cost twice as much as the considerably more powerful Nissan 280ZX.

-The 924 was sold in Japan at Mizwa Motors dealerships that specialize in North American and European vehicles, with left hand drive for its entire generation.
+In Japan, the 924 was sold at Mizwa Motors dealerships specialising in North American and European vehicles, with left hand drive for its entire generation.